-began making books in hand-printed limited editions in London
+began making hand-printed books in London

 in 1974.
 The handmade book form was an ideal way to bring